Uniminutoarduino/DSCBlocksV2/README.md

 **ds30Console for the bootloader is located at the folder src (Do not remove!)**

 Any change in the code (generator or blocks) must be reconfigurated in Blockly.
-To do this, save the file and click the Python Scrip Build.py
+To do this, save the file and click in Python Script Build.py (src\controllyv2\BlocklyOPt\build.py).
+You must have a internet connection and Python version 2.7 or higher.
-(src\controllyv2\BlocklyOPt\build.py).
-You must have Python version 2.7 or higher.